armonluck/reading-notes/class3.md

 ## Version Control

-**Version Control:** a system that allows you to revisit various verions of a file by recording changes.
-This allows you to revert a file/project to a previous version, track modifications & who made those changes, and compare changes.
-Using a Version Control System (VCS) mistakes or deleted information is esily fixed and collaboration between multiple people is simplified.
+**Version Control:** a system that allows you to revisit various versions of a file by recording changes.
+This allows you to revert a file/project to a previous version, track modifications, see who made those changes, and compare changes.
+Using a Version Control System (VCS) mistakes or deleted information is easily fixed and collaboration between multiple people is simplified.

-- **Local Version Control:** Outdates system in which a local VCS uses 1 database on your hard disk that stores changes and file data
+- **Local Version Control:** Outdated system in which a local VCS uses 1 database on your hard disk that stores changes and file data
 - **Centralized Version Control (CVCS):** A system which allows for a single server to store all changes and file data which can be accessed by multiple users.
 - **Distributed Version Control (DVCS):** This system addresses the flaw or weak point of a CVS: the server is a single point of failure.
 If a CVS server crashes, users cannot share work or save new changes.
 A DCVS fixes this by allowing clients to create *mirrored repositories* or data backups in case of a server error.